How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 How To Make The Cutest DIY Reversible Dog Bandanas

-How much fabric do you need to make a reversible dog bandana?
 The best answer is to measure around your dog’s neck with a tape measure first and then cut the triangles accordingly.
 It also depends on your dog’s size.
-Expect to use a lot more fabric when your pet is a Pitbull and not a Chihuahua!
+Expect to use a lot more fabric when your dog is a Pitbull versus a Chihuahua!

 The key is to make sure your dog is comfortable and that the bandana does not go on too tight.
-Your dog needs to be able to breathe and comfortably move without the bandana choking them, so it might be better to cut your triangle bigger than smaller.
+Your dog needs to be able to breathe and comfortably move without the bandana choking them, so its better to cut your triangle bigger than smaller.
 Too big is always better than too small!

 Here are some rough guidelines for the length of the longest edge of your dog bandanas: